IBM/aspera-cli/README.erb.md

 In this example, a faspex storage named "testlaurent" exists in Faspex, and is located under the docroot in "/myfiles" (this must be the same as configured in Faspex).
-The node configuration name is "my_fpx_node" here.
+The node configuration name is "my_faspex_node" here.

 # Aspera Transfer Service

+The user shall have an Aspera ID, this allows the creation of an "ats id".
+To avoid having tho specify this id on each command, the user can define a configuration profile for this default parameter: --ats-id for plugin ats.

 several operations available. example: create access key:

 ```